FilipNikolovski/blog/content/2020-01-05---Avoiding-Pitfalls-During-Service-Deployments.md

 This type of "two-step" deployment strategy can be applied to similar scenarios that involve some kind of change in behavior in our services, whether if it's refactoring tables in a database, renaming columns and properties, data migrations, to API changes which involve multiple services.

+### A set of practices

+- Ensure that services between versions can coexist.
+- Test rolling forward with continuous traffic if you can, since most of the issues happen during a transition.
+- Maintain order of the deployments across multiple services - consumers go before providers during an upgrade and do backward steps during a downgrade.

 ## Conclusion

-Making changes that are not safe for rolling back from can easily be overlooked, but as long as we plan the phases that need to be taken and mind the order of the deployment of the services, also verify that the services can be safely rolled back and test upgrade and downgrade scenarios, we can make sure our system is reliable and eliminate any disruptions for our customers.
+Making changes that are not safe for rolling back from can easily be overlooked, but as long as we plan the phases that need to be taken and mind the order of the deployment of the services, also verify that the services can be safely rolled back and test upgrade and downgrade scenarios, we can make sure our system is reliable and eliminate any disruptions.